Derald Wing Sue: Professional life

 Sue became a professor because of his desire to teach and spread his ideas and awareness of multiculturalism.
 As a professor he attempted to create a cross-cultural counseling class and tried to fuse cultural concepts into all the courses that he taught, though he did receive backlash from students and faculty who believed that, regardless of cultural differences, good counseling was good counseling.
-His students found his teachings suspicious, defiant, and “politically correct.”
+His students found his teachings suspicious, defiant, and "politically correct."
 They challenged him for purely focusing on race and ethnicity in counseling.
 Sue responded to his students and, with each course that he taught, he developed more detailed theories and practices.
 Sue challenged his students to be committed to understanding multicultural counseling and become proactive in their techniques.
 However, they too received backlash from faculty and colleagues who stated that their behavior was unprofessional.
-Realizing the issues that his students were having he encouraged them to seek allies and supporters for their multicultural counseling cause.
+Realizing the issues that his students were having, he encouraged them to seek allies and supporters for their multicultural counseling cause.
 In addition to being a professor of psychology at Teachers College, he served on Bill Clinton's President's advisory board on Race in 1996.
 He served as a past president of the Society for the Psychological Study of Ethnic Minority Issues, and the president of the Society of Counseling Psychology of the American Psychological Association.
 Along with Melba J. T. Vasquez and Rosie Bingham, he co-founded the National Multicultural Conference and Summit in 1999.

-He has written over 150 publications on various topics such as multicultural counseling and psychotherapy, psychology of racism and antiracism, cultural diversity, cultural competence, and multicultural organizational development, but more specifically, multicultural competencies and the concept of microaggression.
+Apart from authoring multiple textbooks used in colleges, he has written over 150 publications on various topics such as multicultural counseling and psychotherapy, psychology of racism and antiracism, cultural diversity, cultural competence, and multicultural organizational development, but more specifically, multicultural competencies and the concept of microaggression.